 Current rules and restrictions regarding foreign investments in Brazil provide that the acquisition or lease of rural properties by foreign entities and individuals and also by Brazilian companies, the majority of whose capital is held by foreign investors or controlled by foreigners, will depend on the prior approval by the Brazilian Institute of Agrarian Settlement and Reform (INCRA) or the Brazilian National Congress, depending on the size of the rural property, among other restrictions.

 These rules also apply to corporate transactions that result in the direct or indirect transfer of rural properties, such as mergers and acquisitions, changes in corporate control and if a Brazilian company becomes a foreign company.
-In the event of violation of these restrictions, the purchase of the rural properties (or of a company that owns rural properties) without having complied with the required public approvals would be considered null and void for all legal purposes.6
+If there is a violation of these restrictions, the purchase of rural properties (or of a company that owns rural properties) without having complied with the required public approvals would be considered null and void for all legal purposes.5

-Brazilian law also provides for restrictions on the acquisition or even possession of rural properties located in the country's border zone,7 which depends also on the approval by the National Defence Counsel.
+Brazilian law also provides for restrictions on the acquisition or even possession of rural properties located in the country's border zone,6 which also depends on the approval by the National Defence Counsel.

 To avoid triggering these restrictions, a foreign investor that intends to invest in rural real estate should seek approval from the competent bodies or adopt other possible legal structures, which may include granting of in rem rights or entering into a joint venture with a Brazilian partner.

 It is worth highlighting that from time to time the Brazilian government discusses the possibility of softening these restrictions.
-Currently, there is another bill of law that is being discussed by the National Congress, which, if approved, will ease the restrictions for foreign investors to invest in rural land in Brazil.8 Recently, the Brazilian government enacted Law No. 13,986, which expressly allows foreigners to use fiduciary sales of rural properties as collateral to any kind of secured obligations.
-In addition, the Law allows foreign entities or persons to become owners of rural properties as a result of foreclosure of the aforementioned collateral.
+In April 2020, the Brazilian government enacted Law No. 13,986, which expressly allows foreigners to use fiduciary sales of rural properties as collateral to any kind of secured obligations.
+In addition, Law No. 13,986 allows foreign entities or persons to become owners of rural properties as a result of foreclosure of the aforementioned collateral.
 There are basically no restrictions for foreign investment in urban properties.

 Structuring the investment